devinkr/js-events/readme.md

 ### Turn & Talk (5 min)

-Turn to your neighbor or the people in your row and discuss what is happening in the code snippet above.
+Turn to your neighbor or the people in your breakout group and discuss what is happening in the code snippet above.

 > We'll work through each part of the above snippet in detail as we work through